 One way to create an outdoor kitchen is to extend the indoor kitchen to the outside.
 According to Madison Magazine, decks, patios, and other outdoor arenas can provide more entertaining potential than anything indoors (source: “Kitchen Trends: New for 2015,” Madison Magazine, http://www.channel3000.com/madison-magazine/home-lifestyle/kitchen-trends-new-for-2015/31359582).
 This is true even for people who live in places like Minnesota or Alaska.

 Using Warmth as an Advantage

 Unless a person resides in Hawaii, the weather will not always be conducive to sitting outside.
 However, using heating foundations as an advantage can help.
 Adding design elements such as fireplaces and fire pits can infuse a little warmth during the cooler months.
 Pizza ovens, likewise, can also warm the area while adding an ideal way to create the perfect pie.

 Building Around the Outdoor Ambience

-Another way to decide what kind of design elements to add to an outdoor kitchen is to consider just how it will be used.
+If you’re interested in creating a summer kitchen that’s both functional and stylish, check out the great ideas and designs offered by RTA Outdoor Living, and don’t forget to explore the tips on how to decorate your outdoor kitchen.
 For people who love barbecue, adding a built-in grill may be essential.
 For those into summertime cocktails, installing a bar can help get the party started.
 For anyone big on vegetables, adding an herb garden can provide the opportunity to eat as fresh as possible.
 For the person who hopes to do a large amount of cooking outside, building a food prep area can allow many nights of cooking underneath the open skies.
-Taking into consideration favorite things to do outside is an important factor - if not the most important - when deciding what an outdoor kitchen needs and what it doesn't.
+Taking into consideration favorite things to do outside is an important factor – if not the most important – when deciding what an outdoor kitchen needs and what it doesn’t.